-Since AQ is the new kid on the block there is still no universally agreed upon definition of it which can make it very difficult when trying to understand just exactly what it is.
+Since AQ is the new kid on the block, there is still no universally agreed-upon definition, making it difficult to understand what AQ is precisely.

-The general consensus is that it’s used to measure performance in the workplace and assess individual potential.
+The consensus is that it’s used to measure performance in the workplace and assess individual potential.

-Amin Toufani defines AQ as the ability to realize optimal outcomes based on recent or future change.
+Amin Toufani defines AQ as the ability to realize optimal outcomes based on recent or future changes.

-Thornley and Slater define it as measuring the abilities, characteristics, and environmental factors which impact the successful behaviours and actions of people and organizations to effectively respond to uncertainty, new information, or changed circumstances.
+Thornley and Slater define it as measuring the abilities, characteristics, and environmental factors that impact people and organizations’ successful behaviours and actions to respond to uncertainty and new information effectively or changed circumstances.

-The ability to change your thoughts and behaviours in a productive way in your response to change is the defining factor of AQ.
+The ability to change your thoughts and behaviours constructively in your response to change is the defining factor of AQ.

 Continue reading to learn why adaptability matters within a team setting, a leadership setting, and within your startup’s business strategy. 👇

 The fact that our environment is constantly changing around us is valid at the individual level and the team level.

 An adaptable team is crucial in having an overall high-performing team because of their increased capabilities and improved team culture.

 Teams that can change to the environmental demands of the market are better able to leverage their business ahead of the competition.